 - Hook this into the carabiner.

-The girth hitch.
-The primary use of girth hitch is to attach loops of runners to harnesses, bags and other important equipment and to natural features like rocks and trees.
-In climbing, it is used to attach a string to your harness or to another rope.
+The primary use of girth hitch is to attach loops of runners to harnesses, bags, and other important equipment, and to natural features like rocks and trees.
+In climbing, it is used to attach a string to your harness or another rope.